agi-brain/xuance/docs/source/documents/usage/basic_usage.rst

 Test
 -----------------------

-After completing the algorithm training, XuanPolicy will save the model files and training log information in the designated directory.
+After completing the algorithm training, XuanCe will save the model files and training log information in the designated directory.
 Users can specify "is_test=True" to perform testing.

 .. code-block:: python

-    import xuanpolicy as xp
+    import xuance as xp
     runner = xp.get_runner(method='dqn',
                            env_name='classic_control',
                            env_id='CartPole-v1',